Bob Bruninga

-Robert Ervin Bruninga, better known as Bob Bruninga or by his amateur radio callsign WB4APR, was an American engineer, inventor, and activist.
-He was born April 27, 1948 in Birmingham, Alabama, and died February 7, 2022 in Glen Burnie, Maryland.
+Robert Ervin Bruninga (April 27, 1948 – February 7, 2022), better known as Bob Bruninga or by his amateur radio callsign WB4APR, was an American engineer, inventor, and activist.
 Bruninga's interests were diverse, but in his own view, inextricably interrelated.
 Audiences expecting to learn about satellite engineering or packet radio often found themselves the recipients of impassioned lectures on solar power, climate change, or electric vehicle engineering; or vice-versa.
 Although Bruninga was thus known to different constituencies for different innovations, he is most famous for developing the Automatic Packet Reporting System, or APRS, a globally-popular digital radio protocol used for real-time communication of formatted data.
 His advances in digital amateur radio communications are central to his career, and much of his other work was driven by that interest.
 In addition to creating APRS, Bruninga was a licensed professional engineer, a private pilot, a commander in the US Navy, launched nine satellite missions between 2001 and 2018, and was an indefatigable proponent of sustainable energy independence and electric vehicles.

 Biography

 Early life

-Bruninga was born in Birmingham, Alabama in 1948.
+Bruninga was born in Birmingham, Alabama, in 1948.
 In 1949, his family moved to Florence, Alabama, where he grew up, building amateur radio kits and graduating from Coffee High School in 1966.
 He spent much of his youth in the wilds of northwest Alabama, becoming an Eagle Scout in the process, and developing a lifelong passion for protection of the natural environment.